waigitdas/Neo4j-Genealogy-PlugIns/HapMap/READMe.md

 The "condensed" HapMap is dissed further by <a href="https://hapi-dna.org/2020/11/minimal-viable-genetic-maps/?fbclid=IwAR3alJcth1Kpcn5WL8Cl_c-49jloJPSbyOb4TQw2PRvwNhjO-gRaTu_zx34" target="new">Amy Williams</a>.

-DNA Painerhas an <a href="https://dnapainter.com/tools/cme?fbclid=IwAR26BX1h9pnXFuXE8qWGaUlGeOB0xqTOOB14GvS6Q2vuRzFuOFr5h-u4mgs" target="new">online rendering</a> of the condensd HaoMap where you can enter a segment and get the cM.
+DNA Painerhas an <a href="https://dnapainter.com/tools/cme?fbclid=IwAR26BX1h9pnXFuXE8qWGaUlGeOB0xqTOOB14GvS6Q2vuRzFuOFr5h-u4mgs" target="new">online rendering</a> of the condensed HaoMap where you can enter a segment and get the cM.

 The full HapMap file set is in the folder.